chuongprg-it/BigData-FakeNewsDT/README.md

 ## Data Processing

-We use Apache Kafka for real-time data streaming and PySpark for data processing.
+We use Apache Kafka for real-time data streaming and Python for data processing.
 You can find the code for this in the [kafka](BigData-FakeNewDT/kafka) directory.

 ## Model Training